Lung Cancer Screening

 Experts in lung cancer screening

-Owensboro Health is accredited by the American College of Radiology to perform CT lung cancer screenings at five different locations, including Healthpark, Muhlenberg Community Hospital and the three Healthplexes (Muhlenberg, Madisonville and Henderson).
-You can rest assured that you and your family members will receive excellent care with our dedicated Nurse Navigator and Multidisciplinary team approach.
+We are accredited by the American College of Radiology to perform CT lung cancer screenings at the Healthpark and our three Healthplexes (located in Henderson, Madisonville and Powderly, Kentucky).
+Owensboro Health Twin Lakes Medical Center and Owensboro Health Muhlenberg Community Hospital also provide CT lung cancer screenings.
+You can rest assured that you and your family members will receive excellent care with our dedicated nurse navigators and multidisciplinary team approach.

 Is the screening right for me?